23-class airship: 23r

 Construction was begun by Vickers on 1 January 1916.
 Construction was delayed by material shortages (including the shortage of linen caused by the Easter rising in Ireland) and strikes.
 The trial flight took place at Barrow on 19 September 1917.
 The ship was found to have less than the rated lift so the dynamos, bomb gear and furniture were removed to save weight.
 A 240 hp Maybach engine from the crashed Zeppelin L 33 replaced the Rolls-Royce in a new rear car, this one without emergency controls.

 23r flew to RNAS Howden, Yorkshire, on 15 October 1917, and then to RNAS Pulham, Norfolk, on 29 October.
 It flew over central London on 6 December, bringing the city to a standstill and generating a wave of patriotic fervour.
 Despite the airship's identification markings being clearly visible to millions of Londoners, the censors banned publication of the name of the ship.
 A record flight of 40 hours 8 minutes was made in May 1918, as well as experiments with defensive armament of a 2-pounder 40 mm QF gun and three machine guns.
 The shells from the large gun caused the ground crew at Pullham some alarm when they ricochetted off the ground instead of exploding harmlessly.
 In July, experiments were made with parasite fighters, in the hope that they could defend the airship.
 First an unmanned, then a manned, Sopwith Camel were launched successfully.
 In November, the experiment was successfully completed with two other manned Camels.
 No. 23r overflew the surrender of the German submarine fleet at Harwich in November 1918, before being modified for experiments with the three-wire mooring system in March 1919.
-It was deleted in September 1919 after a total of about 320 hours.
+It was retired in September 1919 after a total of about 320 hours.

 Painting of two 23-class airships at Pulham by John Lavery.
 Note the tank in the foreground used for ground-handling.